tmilen/tmilen/README.md

 🌟 **About Me**

-a soon-to-be graduate student with a strong foundation in computer science and a deep interest in data-driven problem-solving.
+a freshly graduated student with a strong foundation in computer science and a deep interest in data-driven problem-solving.
 My background includes experience in machine learning, neural network, and data visualization, and I'm constantly looking to expand my skills in these areas.

 My current focus is on developing predictive models, exploring the potential of large language models, and deploying applications that can solve real-world problems.